Fredrik Rosing Bull: Groupe Bull

-Later Genon, aware of the improvements Knutsen was bringing in Scandinavia also tried to improve on his patents, the technology of the vertical sorting machine and printing.
-He finally hired Knutsen who was given the place of chief engineer of HW Egli.
+Later Genon aware of the improvements Knutsen was bringing in Scandinavia also tried to improve on his patents, the technology of the vertical sorting machine and printing.
+He finally hired Knutsen who was given the place of chief engineer of H.W.
+Egli.
 This was accepted by Knutsen with the condition of the company to moving to France where there was more to reach the market.
-So, in 1931 HW Egli - Bull based in Paris was founded.
+So, in 1931 H.W.
+Egli Bull based in Paris was founded.
 Two years later, in 1933, the company underwent a reorganization and suffered a name change, Compagnie des Machines Bull, the current Groupe Bull.
 Knutsen continued as chief engineer until his retirement in 1958.